-1 terminal has been notified on NODE3.

-'''

-14 terminals have been notified on NODE2.

-%SHUTDOWN-I-SITESHUT, the site-specific shutdown procedure will now be

-invoked

-2 terminals have been notified on NODE4.

-1 terminal has been notified on NODE5.

-%SHUTDOWN-I-STOPUSER, all user processes will now be stopped

-1 terminal has been notified on NODE6.

-1 terminal has been notified on NODE7.

 2 terminals have been notified on NODE1.

 %SHUTDOWN-I-STOPAUDIT, the security auditing subsystem will now be shut

-Message from user AUDIT$SERVER on NODE1
+Message from user AUDIT\$SERVER on NODE1

-Security alarm (SECURITY) and security audit (SECURITY) on NODE1, system
+Security alarm (SECURITY) and security audit (SECURITY) on NODE1, system id:

 65XXX

-Auditable event:

-Audit server shutting down
+Auditable event: Audit server shutting down 29-SEP-1995 16:17:53.98 Event time:

-Event time:

-29-SEP-1995 16:17:53.98

-PID:

-34600092

-Username:

-USER1
+34600092 PID: Username: USER1

-%SHUTDOWN-I-REMOVE, all installed images will now be removed

-%SHUTDOWN-I-DISMOUNT, all volumes will now be dismounted
+%SHUTDOWN-I-REMOVE, all installed images will now be removed %SHUTDOWN-I-DISMOUNT, all volumes will now be dismounted

 Message from user USER1 on NODE1

-NODE1$OPA0:, NODE1 shutdown was requested by the operator.
+NODE1\$OPA0:, NODE1 shutdown was requested by the operator.

-Logfile was closed by operator NODE1$OPA0:
+Logfile was closed by operator NODE1\$OPA0: Logfile was NODE1::SYS\$SYSROOT:[SYSMGR]OPERATOR.LOG;1

-Logfile was NODE1::SYS$SYSROOT:[SYSMGR]OPERATOR.LOG;1

-Operator NODE1$OPA0: has been disabled, username SYSTEM
+Operator NODE1\$OPA0: has been disabled, username SYSTEM

-%CNXMAN, Proposing modification of quorum or quorum disk membership

-%CNXMAN, Completing VMScluster state transition
+%CNXMAN, Proposing modification of quorum or quorum disk membership %CNXMAN, Completing VMScluster state transition halted CPU 0 halt code = 5HALT instruction executed PC = ffffffff8004df84waiting for fw to start...

 SYSTEM SHUTDOWN COMPLETE

-halted CPU 0

-halt code = 5

-HALT instruction executed

-PC = fffffff8004df84

-waiting for fw to start...

-'''
+1.5 Upgrading the Console Code and Operating System

+Changes in the Network Storage Array internal hardware components require that the console code and the operating system be upgraded to Console Code Version 5.5 (or later) and OpenVMS Alpha operating system software Version 6.2-1H3 (or later) prior to the installation of this upgrade kit.
+A CD-ROM containing the upgrade software is included in this kit.
+Follow the instructions in Sections 1.5.1 and 1.5.2 to perform this upgrade.

+Digital recommends that you perform a backup of your system disk prior to any upgrades to provide a means of recovery if anything should go wrong during the upgrade.

+The backup procedures are in the Getting Started with the StorageWorks Network Storage Array manual.

-1.4.3 Upgrading the Console Code to Version 5.5 (or Later)
+1.5.1 Upgrading the Console Code to Version 5.5 (or Later)